des-felins/java-startup-time-springio/slides.md

 # Project Leyden

-- Beyond AppCDS: AOT Cache
+- Beyond AppCDS: AOT Cache with pre-compiled code
-- Shift computations from production run to earlier stage
-- Condensers:
-  - shifting,
+- Condensers -> optimizations
-  - constraining, and
-  - optimizing transformations
-- Flexibly choose which condensers to apply

----
-layout: image
-image: /Bg-12.png
----

-# Project Leyden: Any Considerations?
+Considerations:
 - Still in the makings
-- JEP 483: Ahead-of-Time Class Loading & Linking (JDK 24)
-- The more constraints applied, the better startup/warmup
+- The more condensers applied, the bigger the cache

 <br/>

 <v-click>Meanwhile, we can experiment!</v-click>

 ---